bcgov/von-network/docs/Writing Transactions to a Ledger for an Un-privileged Author.md

 ## Creating a Wallet using the Indy-Cli Container

 The above example performs all operations on an existing wallet created by an agent.
-Sometimes it is not possible or practicle to operate on an existing wallet or the restored export of and existing wallet.
+Sometimes it is not possible or practical to operate on an existing wallet or the restored export of and existing wallet.
 In some cases it is simply easier to start from the beginning using a local wallet.

 ### Creating a new local wallet